chenyt31/OpenPi-Baseline/README.md

 ## Running the openpi server

-The openpi server hosts model inference for an openpi policy.

-The server can be configured to serve policies in the following ways:
+The server can be configured to serve openpi policies in the following ways:

 - Serve a default policy for the given environment.
 - Serve a trained policy from a checkpoint.